Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

-Our proof uses Girko's Hermitization framework (cf.\ Section \ref{sect.Brown.meas}), proving sufficient control on small-to-medium scale singular values of $B_0^NB^N(t)-zI$ for a.e.\ $z\in\mathbb{C}$ to guarantee convergence of the log potential.
-They key tool we develop to accomplish these goals is a small-time affine approximation of the process $B^N(t)$.
-As shown in \cite{Berger}, Brownian motion $B$ \eqref{eq.BM.Ito.SDE} on a matrix Lie group is well-approximated by a Donsker-like random walk approximation:
+Perhaps the most well-known quantification of spectral (in)stability of a matrix is by its \emph{pseudospectrum}.
+Recall that the $\eps$-pseudospectrum of $A\in\M_N(\C)$ is the set of points $z\in\C$ at which the resolvent has norm at least $1/\eps$, or equivalently $\sigma_N(A-zI)\le \eps$.
+We refer to the beautiful text \cite{Trefethen} for a comprehensive review of pseudospectrum and its relevance for numerical analysis.
+Implementing Girko's framework requires showing that (almost) any $z\in \C$ is unlikely to be in the $\eps$-pseudospectrum of $B_0B(t)$ for $\eps=\eps_N$ not shrinking too fast (a polynomial decay will suffice); but further requires strong lower bounds on the $k$th smallest singular value of $B_0B(t)$ for all $k=o(N)$.

-In \cite{multi} (where the matrix random walk $B^N_n(t)$ was considered but scaled with general $k$ terms in the product not only $k=2^n$) the authors provided locally time-uniform pathwise $L^p$ bounds for this approximation as $n\to\infty$, but those bounds grow with $N$.
-In the present work, we show (in the case of interest, $B=B_{\rho,\zeta}$ where $\Xi = \zeta I$) that, for a fixed $t\ge 0$, $\|B^N(t)-B^N_n(t)\|_{L^2} \le C_{n,t}2^{-n/2}$ with a constant $C_{t,n}$ that is independent of $N$; moreover, the free multiplicative Brownian motion satisfies the same estimate cf.\ Proposition \ref{svlksldknv}.
-The increments $(1+\frac{\zeta}{2k})I + W(\frac{i}{k})-W(\frac{i-1}{k})$ are independent Gaussian matrices.
-By careful repeated use of Gaussian integration by parts (aka the Schwinger--Dyson equations, Section \ref{sect.Schwinger-Dyson}), we compare the product $B^N_n(t)$ to a {\em single} increment.
-The main technical result, which is of independent interest, is as follows.
+The key tool we develop for these tasks is a small-time affine approximation of the process $B$, given in Theorem \ref{thm.2}, which in turn is established using an approximation of the process $B(t)$ by a discrete-time multiplicative random walk.